helenabardsley/portfolio/index.md

 <div style="text-align: justify"><u>Quick Overview:</u> Since the COVID-19 pandemic, Peloton has seen a tremendous drop in their annual revenue.
 Working with a team, we leveraged <b>competitor analysis, customer analysis, </b> and <b>market insights</b> to identify growth oppertunities for Peloton in these post-pandemic times.
 We made an <b>interactive tableau storyboard</b> to effectively present our project. </div>
 <br>

-### The Impact of Live-Stream Shopping on Large Fashion Brands: A Case Study at Zara
+### The Impact of Live-Stream Shopping on Large Fashion Brands: A Case Study at Zara (December 2025)
 <div style="text-align: justify"> My team and I explored live-stream shopping as a strategy for Zara, a global fashion brand known for its physical presence, but their website's user interface (UI) has been often criticized in the media for its poor usability, lack of navigational aids, and confusing layout.
 Inspired by the success of small businesses on TikTok Shop, we investigated if live-stream shopping could address Zara’s usability challenges and improve sales, customer engagement, and purchase volume. </div>
 <br>
 <div style="text-align: justify">Live-stream shopping bridges the gap between physical and digital retail, allowing customers to interact with employees from home.
 Additionally, humans are visual creatures, and we perceive our environment best with motion.
 Clearer product demonstrations through live-stream may reduce return rates, lowering CO2 emissions and packaging waste, driving sustainability.
 Looking ahead, live-stream shopping could enable advanced innovations like AI-powered virtual try-ons, transforming the online shopping experience.
 And if successful, this could position Zara as a leader in retail innovation, setting new industry standards.</div>